MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 There were six categories of C++ [memory safety](https://learn.microsoft.com/en-us/cpp/sanitizers/asan?view=msvc-170#error-types) errors in the 2021 Common Weakness Enumeration (CWE) [Top 25 Most Dangerous Software Weaknesses](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcwe.mitre.org%2Ftop25%2Farchive%2F2021%2F2021_cwe_top25.html&data=05%7C01%7Cjradigan%40microsoft.com%7C9962b611c58546f2df3308db4add742b%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638186087241566753%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=ZWphesh6v9f2PKasnd2qxKrq26EebWpv8Tb6JK1RFXg%3D&reserved=0).
 The best [Remote Code Execution Bug](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fpwnies.com%2Fwinners%2F&data=05%7C01%7Cjradigan%40microsoft.com%7C9962b611c58546f2df3308db4add742b%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638186087241566753%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=%2BbYI%2FqxTAHAPZzkmdmnFgpaQ%2Bb4%2B1a953XrBDUVZ9OI%3D&reserved=0) was a 20 year old heap-buffer-overflow.
 This award in 2022 went to BugHunter010 at Cyber KunLun Lab.
 This engineer discovered a heap-buffer-overflow vulnerability in the RPC protocol with CVSS score 9.8.
 This bug has existed in the Windows system for more than 20 years.
 There are new C++ memory safety bugs introduced daily because traditional testing can't expose these types of bugs without compiler and runtime support.

 This new feature is designed to enable developers to implement a simple new gate for shipping C++ on Windows.
 Using this technology will significantly reduce memory safety errors.
-If your tests pass but continue_on_error reports any hidden memory safety errors, you should not ship or integrate new code into the development branch.
+If your tests pass but Continue On Error reports any hidden memory safety errors, you should not ship or integrate new code into the development branch.

-**We intend that continue_on_error be used as pass/fail gate, for all CI/CD pipelines using C and C++.**
+**We intend that Continue On Error be used as pass/fail gate, for all CI/CD pipelines using C and C++.**

 ## See also